-Conflict prevention in practice
+Conflict Prevention in Practice

 In Kenya, a holistic approach to electoral support reduced the risk of electoral violence through data collection, early warning, and dialogue processes.
-In Lebanon, a Tensions Monitoring System has been established to collect data, analyse and provide feedback and recommendations on addressing community tensions.
+In Lebanon, a Tensions Monitoring System has been established to collect data, analyze and provide feedback and recommendations on addressing community tensions.
 In the Philippines, UNDP accompanied national counterparts throughout the peace process.
-In Nigeria, UNDP contributed to the creation of the national peace commission.
-In Guatemala, UNDP's engagement with insider mediation has helped mitigate tensions with indigenous communities.
+In Nigeria, UNDP contributed to the creation of the commission. national peace Guatemala, UNDP's engagement with insider mediation has helped mitigate tensions with indigenous communities.
 In the South Caucasus, UNDP reduced inter-community tensions though the restoration of cultural heritage sites.